doublehan07/MM-Radio/README-en.md

 According to this [report](https://daoinsights.com/news/mcdonalds-releases-retro-walkie-talkie-for-childrens-day-while-kfc-hosts-nostalgic-toy-fair/)
 > Recently, McDonald’s kicked off a series of activities ahead of Children’s Day on 1 June, focusing on their classic McNuggets.
 The fast-food chain launched a special offer of 20 McNuggets for 20 RMB and a variety of limited edition ‘Walkie-Talkie’ toys.
 The ‘Walkie-Talkie’ is designed in the style of the classic McNuggets and fries.
 Users can also buy a ‘Walkie-Talkie’ and a graffiti sticker for an additional 38 RMB.
 On 22 May, the McDonald’s ‘Walkie-Talkie’ toy went on sale, causing the restaurant’s app to crash.
 While a shop clerk mentioned potential restocking, it’s uncertain if the product will be replenished.

-The toy MacNuggets and fries Walkie-Talkies are really cute.
+The toy McNuggets and fries Walkie-Talkies are really cute.
 They can transmit and receive FM signals at 409.9 MHz.

 ![](/docs/images/toys.jpg)